functionland/testnet-server/README.md

 `Date and Time of getting funded`, `contribution ID`, `Aura account`

-- `contributions.csv`: which holds the details of contributions.
+- `contributions-masked.csv`: which holds the details of contributions.
 You can export it from Indiegogo or create it manually.
 When contributing to `contributions.csv`, please ensure your file includes the following fields:

 | Order No. | Email | Amount | Shipping Phone Number (Masked to the last 4 digist only for security) |
 |-----------|-----------|-------------|---------------------|